DCMLab/corelli/README.md

 For example, all files starting with `op03n02` are movements of Sonata number 2 from opus 3.
 The sequence of movements is indicated by appended letters `op03n02a`, `op03n02b`, etc.

+## Questions, Suggestions, Corrections, Bug Reports

+For questions, remarks etc., please create an issue and feel free to fork and submit pull requests.

 # Overview